 Step 3: Complete a Massachusetts Life Insurance License Application

 Once you pass the life insurance exam, you can apply for your Massachusetts life insurance license.
 Prometric will electronically submit your exam score report to the NIPR, enabling you to apply online at the NIPR website.
-The application fee is $225.
+The application fee is $225 plus a $5.60 NIPR transaction fee for a total of $230.60.

 The Massachusetts DOI will issue a life insurance license to individuals who are at least 18 years old and have passed the proper licensing exam.
 You should submit your completed license application within 12 months of passing the exam.